Dialogue with Trypho: Setting

 The setting is presented as a chance meeting between Justin and Trypho in Ephesus.
-Justin had just converted to Christianity from a philosophical background and Trypho had just fled the disturbances in Judea.
+Justin had just converted to Christianity from a philosophical background and Trypho had just fled the disturbances in Judaea.
 When Justin suggests to Trypho to convert to Christianity, the dialogue becomes animated.
 Trypho criticizes Christians on a number of grounds, and Justin provides answers to each criticism.